 EU launch of Abstral®

-In March 2009, the U.S. Food and Drug Administration, FDA, approved Edluar for the treatment of short-term insomnia.
-Orexo’s partner Meda launched the product on the US market in August 2009 and in Canada in July 2011.
-Edluar was approved for launch in the EU in June 2012.
+In March 2009, the US FDA approved Edluar for the treatment of short-term insomnia.
+Orexo’s global partner Meda launched the product on the US market in August 2009.

 Stronger ownership base